 My brothers and sisters, don’t get me wrong.
 I do condemn what happened on January 7th, 2015.
 However I cannot help but ask, when did we become so blind?
 Let’s question and analyze what we have been taught.
 Let’s crave for that abundant garden of Eden that overflows with life.
 I believe that we should speak out loud, especially now that we know that a series of misappropriate double standards is leading us towards a selective standard of humanitarianism.
 Ignorance is not bliss.
 Will you stand by my side?

-Your brother in search of truth, justice and equality
+Space Utopian (Your brother in search of truth, justice and equality.)

 “Life is just around the corner.” – Slavo Vajt

 “No, the offices of Charlie Hebdo should not be raided by gun-wielding murderers.
 No, journalists are not legitimate targets for killing.
 But no, we also shouldn’t line up with the inevitable statist backlash against Muslims, or the ideological charge to defend a fetishized, racialized ‘secularism,’ or concede to the blackmail which forces us into solidarity with a racist institution.”

 - Rabah Kherbane, “A Muslim’s Response to the 25,000 Anti-Islam Protesters in Germany”, Huffington Post (http://www.huffingtonpost.co.uk).
 January 19th 2015.